NEUDitao/snippings/Kaine/README.md

 - When you give her food, you can use a spoon to get it out of a can.
 - For new cans, just put it in the metal bowl (I wash the metal bowl every day).
 Then, you can put one of the caps on the can
+- In the case it's been two days, and she still doesn't eat, add an eigth cup of dry food to the bowl, mixing it in with the wet food (she might be extra picky while sad)

 # Water
 - There should be enough water in the fountain.
 If not, take off the top,